C4813/EVE-Agent-Finder/readme.txt

 7. Add `[eve_agent_finder]` to any page or post (recommended on a full-width page without a sidebar)

 == Changelog ==

+= 1.2.5 =
+* EVE SSO: standings are now silently refreshed using the refresh token EVE issues automatically — users no longer need to re-authenticate after 19 minutes
+* EVE SSO: if the refresh token has expired (~90 days), the standings filter shows "Could not load standings — re-auth your character by clicking [Change Character] above"

 = 1.2.4 =
 * Lowsec and Nullsec are now selected by default alongside Highsec